menu

 Occupations and Workforce

-Topock is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Topock is generally considered to be a blue-collar town.
+0.00% of the Topock workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Topock is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Topock who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Setting & Lifestyle

-Topock’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Topock’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 One of the benefits of Topock is that there is very little traffic.
 The average commute to work is 0.00 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-Topock is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Topock does not have a public transit system used by locals to get to and from work.

 Demographics